 The group was formed in August 1988 when a few Mac enthusiasts (Paul Cruice, Danny Dutton, Keith Janke, Karl Rasmussen, Len Stroud, Paul Talbot) met to form what was initially called the "Toowoomba Mac Users Club".
-Meetings were held on the first Wednesday of the month at the Toowoomba Education Centre in Baker Street, commencing at 7.30pm but attendance was low, usually 3 to 5 individuals and this persisted until the group was invited by Apple to attend the first Apple User Group Convention.
+Meetings were held on the first Wednesday of the month at the Toowoomba Education Centre in Baker Street, commencing at 7.30pm; but attendance was low, usually 3 to 5 individuals, and this persisted until the group was invited by Apple to attend the first Apple User Group Convention.
 This was held in Sydney on 7th, 8th, 9th April 1989.
 The invitation was for three members and, coincidentally, the group had three financial members, Danny Dutton, Len Stroud, Paul Talbot, all of whom travelled to the venue in Danny’s car.
-We made useful contact with other groups and learned from them but had little to offer in return.
+They made useful contact with other groups and learned from them but had little to offer in return.

-At the next meeting of the club it was noted that membership of the other user groups at the Convention was open to both Apple Computer users as well as Mac users and it was decided to expand the membership of the club similarly.
+At the next meeting of the club it was noted that membership of the other user groups at the Convention was open to both Apple Computer users as well as Macintosh users and it was decided to expand the membership of the club similarly.
 To reflect this the name of the group was changed to the Toowoomba Apple And Macintosh User Group (TAAMUG).

 There had been an earlier Apple User Group based on the D.D.I.A.E.
 (Darling Downs Institute of Advanced Education, the precursor of USQ) but this had faded into oblivion.